-Interested Party Information Name Number (abbreviated as "IPI", "IPI Number", or "IPI #") is a unique identifying number used internationally by collection societies to identify and distinguish between natural persons (e.g. songwriters, composers, lyricists, arrangers) and legal entities (e.g. publishers, self-publishing entities, administrators, estates).
+Interested Party Information Name Number (abbreviated as "IPI", "IPI Number", or "IPI #") is a unique identifying number used and assigned internationally by collection societies to identify and distinguish between natural persons (e.g. songwriters, composers, lyricists, arrangers) and legal entities (e.g. publishers, self-publishing entities, administrators, estates).
 In Europe, it is sometimes called a CAE, which stands for Composer, Author, Editor (a/k/a Publisher).

 • IPI stands for: Interested Party Information

 • CAE stands for: Composer, Author and Publisher

 Today's IPI numbers are 9 to 11 digits in length.
 However, older IPI numbers may be as short as 8 digits.
 In the case of an older IPI number, add a leading "0" (e.g. 012345678) when inputting the IPI number in TuneRegistry.

 The IPI number is provided to parties by a performance rights organization (PRO) after the writer or publisher has joined a PRO.

 You will see a field for an IPI number for writers on Creator profiles in the Contacts module.
 If the writer has previously joined a PRO, enter his/her IPI number in the field provided.
 If a natural person (e.g. writer) is not a member of a PRO, then leave the IPI field blank.
 (Note: Each Alias can have a separate IPI number as long as it is assigned by the PRO.)